Katzeee/Notes/about-programing/c-cpp/cpp-template-class-undefined-reference.md

 # 2022.6.7

-When I learn to write the `sylar`, I want let config variable to inform the config manager once the value is set.
+When I learn to write the `sylar`, I want to let config variable to inform the config manager once the value is set.

 ## Circular dependency